Omer456-cloud/Assignment/README.md

 Stopping the Docker Container
 To stop the container, simply go back to the terminal where the Docker container is running and press Ctrl + C. This will stop the Flask server inside the container.

-How to Deploy to Cloud (Optional for Extra Credit)
+How to Deploy to Cloud
 If you need to deploy this application to the cloud (for example, using AWS EC2):

 Launch an EC2 instance and install Docker.